CIBC-Internal/python/Doc/library/codecs.rst

    The utf-32\* decoders no longer decode byte sequences that correspond to surrogate code points.

+.. versionchanged:: 3.8
+   ``cp65001`` is now an alias to ``utf_8``.

 Python Specific Encodings
 -------------------------

 A number of predefined codecs are specific to Python, so their codec names have no meaning outside Python.
 These are listed in the tables below based on the expected input and output types (note that while text encodings are the most common use case for codecs, the underlying codec infrastructure supports arbitrary data transforms rather than just text encodings).
-For asymmetric codecs, the stated purpose describes the encoding direction.
+For asymmetric codecs, the stated meaning describes the encoding direction.

 Text Encodings
 ^^^^^^^^^^^^^^